 For your first 12 Week Year, I recommend just setting one or two goals.
 Identify the top goals that would have the greatest impact, and focus your time on those.
 As a blogger, I have to promote my posts through various avenues of social media.
 As much as this aspect of blogging frustrates me, I know it is an important part of communicating the message the Lord has laid on my heart.
 So, here is my goal for this “12 Week Year”:

-Once you define your goals, write them in the boxes in the top of your worksheet.
+Once you define your goals, write them in the boxes in the top of your template.

 You might be tempted to skip this portion of the worksheet but don’t!
 Brian Moran states that “Vision is the starting point of all high performance.
 You create things twice – mentally and physically.”